-Stellan John Skarsgård (born June 13, 1951 in Gothenburg, Sweden) is a Swedish actor and the patriarch of a whole clan of actors.
+Stellan John Skarsgård (born June 13, 1951 in Göteborg, Sweden) is a Swedish actor and the patriarch of a whole clan of actors.

-He has a distinguished career in European films, being a frequent collaborator with Lars von Trier among others.
-In Hollywood, he's known for playing small character parts and often being the best thing in otherwise crappy movies.
+He's had a distinguished career in European films, being a frequent collaborator of Lars von Trier among others.
+In Hollywood, he's known for playing supporting character parts and often being the best thing in some otherwise crappy or underwhelming movies.

 Films and series he has appeared in include: